HL7/fhir-shorthand/input/pagecontent/overview.md

   http://snomed.info/sct#363346000 "Malignant neoplastic disease (disorder)"
   ```

-  and here is the same code, using the alias `SCT` in place of http://snomed.info/sct:
+  and here is the same code, using the alias `$SCT` in place of http://snomed.info/sct:

   ```
-  SCT#363346000 "Malignant neoplastic disease (disorder)"
+  $SCT#363346000 "Malignant neoplastic disease (disorder)"
   ```

   The code/Coding shorthand is frequently used in [assignment rules](reference.html#assignment-rules).
 FSH uses the `=` sign to express assignment.
 To set the bodySite in an instance of Condition:

   ```
-  * bodySite = SCT#87878005 "Left cardiac ventricular structure"
+  * bodySite = $SCT#87878005 "Left cardiac ventricular structure"
   ```

   Another example is assigning the units of measure of a Quantity in a profile (using the alias UCUM for http://unitsofmeasure.org):